Banana and Oat Cookies

 Bake for approx 15 mins, or until cookies are golden and set.

 Nutritional information is a ROUGH guide only, calculated using an online nutrition calculator.
 It does not include any additional add-ins.

 - The riper your bananas the sweeter your cookie will be.

-- Add a range of additional ingredient to change the flavour profile (e.g spices, lime/ orange zest, choc chips, dried fruit etc. See post for a detailed list of suggestions and flavour combinations.)
+- Add a range of additional mix ins to change the flavour profile (e.g spices, lime/ orange zest, choc chips (a favourite), dried fruit etc. See post for a detailed list of suggestions and flavour combinations.)